plainblack/ving/ving/docs/subsystems/utils.md

 ## Utility Libraries

+### appendNumberToString

+Adds a number to the end of a string, or increments it if there's already one there.

 ### findObject

 Provides light wrappers around the javascript `find()` function that throws an error if the object you're looking for isn't found.